-Effective January 2, 2008, Fifth Street Mezzanine Partners III, L.P., or the Partnership, a Delaware limited partnership organized on February 15, 2007, merged with and into Fifth Street Finance Corp.
+Effective January 2, 2008, Fifth Street Mezzanine Partners III, L.P. (the "Partnership"), a Delaware limited partnership organized on February 15, 2007, merged with and into Fifth Street Finance Corp.
 The merger involved the exchange of shares between companies under common control.
 In accordance with the guidance on exchanges of shares between entities under common control, our results of operations and cash flows for the fiscal year ended September 30, 2008 are presented as if the merger had occurred as of October 1, 2007.
 Accordingly, no adjustments were made to the carrying value of assets and liabilities (or the cost basis of investments) as a result of the merger.
-Prior to January 2, 2008, references to Fifth Street are to the Partnership.
-After January 2, 2008, references to Fifth Street, FSC, "we" or "our" are to Fifth Street Finance Corp., unless the context otherwise requires.
+Prior to January 2, 2008, references to Fifth Street, "FSC," "we" or "our" are to Fifth Street Finance Corp., unless the context otherwise requires.
 Fifth Street's financial results for the fiscal year ended September 30, 2007 refer to the Partnership.

-The preparation of financial statements in accordance with GAAP requires management to make certain estimates and assumptions affecting amounts reported in the consolidated financial statements.
+The preparation of financial statements in accordance with GAAP requires management to make certain estimates and assumptions affecting amounts reported in the Consolidated Financial Statements.
 We have identified investment valuation and revenue recognition as our most critical accounting estimates.
 We continuously evaluate our estimates, including those related to the matters described below.
 These estimates are based on the information that is currently available to us and on various other assumptions that we believe to be reasonable under the circumstances.
 Actual results could differ materially from those estimates under different assumptions or conditions.
 A discussion of our critical accounting policies follows.